 Quick Summary

-A career objective is a concise statement at the beginning of your resume that outlines your professional goals and explains how they align with the position you’re applying for.
-It serves as a quick introduction to who you are, what you aim to achieve in your career, and what value you can bring to the organization.
+A career objective is a brief statement at the top of a resume that highlights your professional goals and how they align with the job you’re applying for.
+It helps employers quickly understand your intent, skills, and suitability for the position.

 Recruiters today scan resumes faster than ever—sometimes in under 7 seconds.
 A solid career objective can hook their attention instantly and give them a snapshot of your purpose and potential.